 2. Consider browser & screen compatibility.

 86% of internet users have cell phones, which means the majority of your users will likely view your website on a mobile device.
-This means that whatever font you choose for your website needs to be compatible across multiple devices.
+Whatever font you choose for your website needs to be compatible across multiple devices.
 Does it look smooth and clean on a desktop?
-How does it look in Chrome, and Chrome mobile?
+How does it look in Chrome and on Chrome mobile?
 Do a ton of testing across various tablets, phones, laptops, and desktops.

 3. Take note of your brand’s identity, messaging, & purpose of the design.

 Yes, this article is catered toward choosing a font for your website, but this is just vital information across the board: Fonts should match the tone, messaging, and purpose of whatever project you’re working on.

 How will it look next to other branding materials, like logos and colors?

 Is our tone formal or casual?